lpcaldeira/php-hacks/README.md

-# php-hacks
+# PHP_hacks

-Compilado de hacks que fui precisando ao longo dos anos
+Some hacks using raw PHP